Border Patrol agent who led immigration crackdown in Los Angeles arrives in Chicago

 Noem said DHS would not back down.

-Ahead of Bovino's arrival, DHS offered few details about operations in Chicago, aside from noting less than two dozen arrests since ICE began an enforcement operation earlier this month.
-Immigration activists have said the number of arrests is much higher, with more than 15 alone in one suburb alone on Monday.
+Ahead of Bovino's arrival, DHS offered few details about immigration enforcement in Chicago, aside from noting roughly two dozen arrests since ICE began an operation earlier this month.
+Immigration activists have said the number of arrests is much higher, with more than 15 alone in one suburb on Monday.
 Officials with ICE did not return messages Tuesday.

 Underwood said she requested more information from ICE and was briefed, including details that the program would include the entire state of Illinois and Lake County, Indiana, which is part of the Chicago metropolitan area.